The Cantonese Language

-The modern dialects are split up into: Northern dialect or mandarin or putonghua (Most of northern and central China); Wu (Jiangsu, Zhejiang); Xiang (Hunan); Gan (Jiangxi, Hubei); Northern Min (north Fujian); Southern Min (south Fujian; Taiwan; Guangdong); Yue or Cantonese (Guangdong, Guangxi) and Hakka or Kejia (Guangdong; Sichuan).
+The modern languages are split up into: Northern dialect or mandarin or putonghua (Most of northern and central China); Wu (Jiangsu, Zhejiang); Xiang (Hunan); Gan (Jiangxi, Hubei); Northern Min (north Fujian); Southern Min (south Fujian; Taiwan; Guangdong); Yue or Cantonese (Guangdong, Guangxi) and Hakka or Kejia (Guangdong; Sichuan).

 One of the most familiar Chinese words that has entered the English language is the word ‘wok’ and this is the Cantonese word for ‘cooking pot’ rather than the mandarin pronunciation ‘guō’ for the same written character 锅.
 Quite a few other food related Cantonese words may also be familiar to you, including: Kumquat; Bok choy; Chop suey; Loquat; Lychee; Kowtow and Sampan.
 ‘Ketchup’ may also be of Cantonese origin, although some say it is Malaysian.

 One key feature of Cantonese is the number of tones used for vowel sounds, Cantonese has nine tones where Mandarin has only four.
 A Westerner usually finds it hard enough to master four tones, distinguishing and producing nine different tones is pretty impossible for anyone not brought up alongside Cantonese speakers.
-A phonetic spelling would need to use nine different tone marks to put over the vowels and this is not feasible and so romanized forms of Cantonese do not use tone marks.
-Instead some representations use numbers after the vowel to indicate the tone number.
+A phonetic spelling would need to use nine different tone marks to put over the vowels and this is not feasible and so romanized forms of Cantonese do not use tone marks; instead some representations use numbers after the vowel to indicate the tone number.
 A Mandarin speaker will take a long time to learn to speak Cantonese well as it has to be learned as if it were a new language.
 In some ways this is similar to comparing the Italian and Spanish languages, they both share common roots in Latin but have developed into quite different languages.

 Cantonese is spoken in southern China (Guangdong, Guangxi, Hong Kong and Macau); but because there has been widespread emigration from these provinces there are a surprisingly large number of Cantonese speakers worldwide.
-In 2007 there were an estimated 59 million native Cantonese speakers; this is the same number of speakers as Turkish or Italian.
+In 2007 there were an estimated 59 million native Cantonese speakers; which is the same number of speakers of Turkish or Italian.
 Historically Cantonese is considered to be based on the Tang dynasty pronunciation that was used everywhere in China at that time and so may have older roots than Mandarin Chinese.
-Cantonese people consider themselves ‘people of Tang’ contrasting to the ‘people of Han’ who lived in northern China.
+Cantonese people consider themselves ‘people of Tang’ contrasting to the ‘people of Han’ who live in northern China.

 The name Cantonese comes from the Portuguese romanized spelling ‘Cantão’ for the name of the province Guangdong (Gwong d-owng in Cantonese).
 Subsequently ‘Canton’ came to refer only to the city of Guangzhou rather than the whole province.
-The name for the language in China is 粤 yuè which is the same as the shortened name for the province of Guangdong
+The name for the language in China is 粤 Yuè which is the same as the shortened name for the province of Guangdong

 Here are some of the basic characters we have covered in Mandarin Chinese with the Cantonese equivalent.
 In some characters you can see similarities between Cantonese and Mandarin, for example here are the first ten numbers: